h-ohsaki/chatgpt-el/README.md

 module in the Python language), but accessing ChatGPT using OpenAI API has several drawbacks.

-1. Batch processing via OpenAI API is slow; Accessing OpenAI API sometimes takes a long time.
+1. Batch processing via OpenAI API is slow; Accessing OpenAI API is slow and sometimes it takes very long time.
 Such slow repsonse makes the experiences of accessing ChatGPT frustrating.

 2. You must have a non-free OpenAI account with your credit card registration.
 Frequently accessing ChatGPT may cost a lot, so that